mostthingsweb/kable_mvvm_demo/README.md

 Connecting the service to the view model (`BleViewModel`) is a little tricky.
 I wanted to avoid having to make `BluetoothLeService` a singleton.
 Instead, I wrote a small annotation processor (the `processor` module) which takes the service class and generates a wrapper class like below.

 The wrapper acts as a proxy around the service and forwards state from the service (when it is bound).
 The view model can observe the wrapper's flows, regardless of whether the underlying service is bound or not.
-This makes the lifecycles easier.
+This makes the lifecycles easier (though as acknowledged, it may also be what is causing screen rotation issues).

 ```kotlin
 @Singleton